 An Application is automatically re-calculated after each analysis of one of its projects.
-If you want immediate (re)calculation, a user with administration rights on the Application can use the Recompute button in the Application-level Administration > Edit Definition interface.
+If you want immediate (re)calculation, a user with administration rights on the Application can use the Recompute button in the Application-level Application Settings > Edit Definition interface.
 The global Portfolio administration interface: Administration > Configuration > Portfolios offers the ability to queue re-computation of all Applications and Portfolios at once.

 Applications and Branch Analysis